VeerPillai/Autofiller/README.md

 # SAKEC Autofill form
-This is a simple Python autofiller of Microsoft feedback forms that contain same qn everyday You just need to put your info once and the link it will do the rest automatically.
+This is a simple Python autofiller of Microsoft feedback forms that contain same question everyday You just need to put your info once and the link it will do the rest automatically.
-Then just check once and then submit
+Then just check once and then submit.

 ## Requirements
 * Chromedriver of your current chrome version